effectai/developer-docs/docs/quickstart/README.md

 - Publishing tasks to Effect Network
 - Retrieving results

-This will use a basic hello world example; the idea is that you (the developer) will type along with this example to get a feel for how the Effect-SDK works and how to get set up and use the Effect Network.
+This guide will use a basic hello world example; the idea is that you (the developer) will type along with this example to get a feel for how the Effect-SDK works and use the Effect Network through it.
 So let's get started!

 # Check out the Repo!